"Unfortunately, life had plans for me that did not involve taking a single footstep in my hiking boots."

 "This cyclone of self-guilt leads me down all of the other times I’ve made similar decisions; charging into environments without maybe fully appreciating the circumstances until completely immersed without any way to back out.
 The first thing that jumps out at me is something that has shadowed my life over the past 7 years."

-"...we darted through the darkness in hidden alleyways, crossed time-worn bridges and passed glittering canals.
-Little did I know at this point that Venice already had me under its spell."
+“With my suitcase rumbling against the cobblestones behind me, we darted through the darkness of hidden alleyways, crossed time-worn bridges and passed glittering canals.
+Little did I know that Venice already had me under its spell.”

 "The course weaved around the city, and gave me outstanding views of the Seine, Notre Dame Cathedral, the Grand Palace, Chateau de Vincennes, and of course I could see the Eiffel Tower in the background at many different points.
 It was a bit surreal, seeing all of these iconic landmarks that I had only ever seen in books and movies.
 Sort of like running through a fairy tale…"